yentsanglee/openenclave/device/io.md

 The low-level interface is needed to support legacy applications that depend on that interface (such as **OpenSSL**).
-No extra effort is needed to support the stream-based interface, since MUSL implements these based on the low-level I/O functions.
+No extra effort is needed to support the stream-based functions, since MUSL implements these based on the low-level I/O functions.